affanmustafa/affanmustafa/README.md

 # 💫 About Me:
 Hey this coding thing is kinda fun.
-I do it in Node, Nest, React, Next, Angular, Powershell and a little bit of Rust these days
+I do it in Node, Nest, React, Next, Powershell and some Rust these days

 ## 🌐 Socials: